Heading to Japan? The Shinkansen (bullet train) system has introduced exciting new updates that make traveling across the country even smoother.

 a.
 New Hokuriku Shinkansen Extension Overview

-- You can now take the new train line extension that opened on March 16, 2024, going from Kanazawa all the way to Tsuruga
+- You can now travel on the new Hokuriku Shinkansen extension that connects Kanazawa to Tsuruga

-- Getting from Tokyo to Fukui is much faster now – just 2 hours and 51 minutes
+- Travel from Tokyo to Fukui is now much faster, taking only about 2 hours and 51 minutes

 b.
 New Stations You Can Visit